mbrt/blog/content/posts/chess-eng/index.md

 As you can see the situation for black is pretty bad (+8.9 according to Stockfish), because g6, the last move for black, was a mistake.
-White will go on, eat the e5 pawn and the rook.
+White will go on, take the e5 pawn and the rook.
 The game for black is pretty much over, as they scramble to save the knight, the h7 pawn and the bishop.
 Another result was this one (white to move):